x-radio/QuickPID/README.md

 - [x] Variable Proportional on Error to Proportional on Measurement parameter `POn`
 - [x] Variable Derivative on Error to Derivative on Measurement parameter `DOn`
 - [x] New PID Query Functions: `GetPterm();`  `GetIterm();`  `GetDterm();`
-- [x] 2-stage Integral windup prevention when output exceeds limits
+- [x] Uses conditional and clamping Integral anti-windup methods
 - [x] New REVERSE mode only changes sign of `error` and `dInput`
 - [x] Uses `float` instead of `double`

-#### AutoTune Features
+#### AutoTune Features  (to be updated in upcoming version 3.0.0)

-- [x] New AutoTune class added as a dynamic object and includes 10 tuning methods
+- [x] AutoTune class provided as a dynamic object and includes 10 tuning methods
 - [x] Compatible with reverse acting controllers
 - [x] Fast, non-blocking tuning sequence completes in only 1.5 oscillations
 - [x] Determines how easy the process is to control